mlanca-c/CS50-flappy_bird/README.md

 ### flappy_bird-06 "The PipePairs Update"
  * flappy_bird-06 spawns the pipe stripe in "pairs", with one pipe facing up and the other facing down.

+### flappy_bird-07 "The Collision Update"
+ * flappy_bird-07 introduces collision detection, pausing the game when a collision occurs.

 # Cloning

  ```